 The following sequence will help you insert HTML into Outlook 2016 and other versions.
 With a template, the process is quick and straightforward.

-- Click on the “New Email” in Outlook.
-Or use a Ctrl+N shortcut.
-A new window will pop up.
+- Click on “New Email” to create a new email message or use a Ctrl+N shortcut.

 The attachment option may also be added to your Quick Access Toolbar.
 To do this, access options through “File“.
 You will see “Quick Access Toolbar” on the list on the left.
 Choose “Attach File“.
 This allows you to embed HTML in Outlook quickly.